daxshen/team-120/README.md

   - game settings as per the original package

-To run with different property files, update 'whist.properties' as per  additional property files provided :
+To run with different property files, rename each file to "whist.properties":

 'legal.properties'
   - four legal NPCs